The Employment Verification Letter, Explained

 An employment verification letter is often required as evidence in immigration applications.
 Common situations include:

-Applying for a marriage-based green card
+Applying for a green card

 With this form, it’s important to provide supporting financial documents, such as an individual federal income-tax return, forms W-2 or 1099 (whichever is applicable), pay stubs (if employed), and an employment verification letter.
 The letter is especially important if you’ve recently switched jobs or if you’re combining your income with your spouse.